-- Your child’s technician will place sensors (small discs called electrodes) onto your child’s skin.
+- Your child’s sleep technologist will place sensors (small discs called electrodes) onto your child’s skin.
 This is a painless process.
 The sensors will help monitor your child’s sleep, including brain activity, breathing and more.

 - Your child will be able to move, roll over and change positions while wearing the sensors.

 - If your child is doing a treatment study, they will wear a mask.
-Your child’s technician will help your child put on the mask and get comfortable with it before starting the study.
+Your child’s sleep technologist will help your child put on the mask and get comfortable with it before starting the study.

-- Throughout the night, your child’s technician will monitor your child’s sleep.
+- Throughout the night, your child’s sleep technologist will monitor your child’s sleep.